maxlapides/dovetailer/README.md

 The development and production versions of your email should always render exactly the same (see below) in the browser.
 There is no development build of the text version, only the HTML version.

-The main difference between the development build and the production build is the development build references external stylesheets.
-The external stylesheets have sourcemaps that point back to the original Sass files.
-This makes it much easier to develop and debug your emails.
+The main difference between the development build and the production build is the development build references external stylesheets. ~~The external stylesheets have sourcemaps that point back to the original Sass files.
+This makes it much easier to develop and debug your emails.~~ [coming soon]

 You should use the development build when you're working on coding an email and you're viewing it in a web browser.
 You should never try to actually send a development build, even just as a test to yourself.
 It definitely won't work at all.